Convolutions of sets with bounded VC-dimension are uniformly continuous

 In the dense regime where $\abs{A} \geq \alpha \abs{G}$, we have the following version.

-\begin{corollary} Let $A \subset \F_q^n$ be a set with $\vcd(A) \leq d$ and $\abs{A} \geq \alpha \abs{G}$.
+\begin{corollary} Let $A \subset \F_q^n$ be a set with $\vcd{A} \leq d$ and $\abs{A} \geq \alpha \abs{\F_q^n}$.
 Then $A-A$ contains a subspace of codimension at most $C d \log(1/\alpha)$. \end{corollary}

-For general sets $A$ of density at least $\alpha$, the best known results \cite{Sa:Greens, CrLaSi:2013, Bl:Roth} on subspaces in $A-A$ say roughly that $A-A$ contains a subspace of \emph{dimension} at least $\alpha n$, whereas in the bounded VC-dimension-case we instead get a strong upper bound on \emph{codimension}.
-The so-called niveau set example of Ruzsa \cite{Ru:1990} (see \cite[Theorem 9.4]{Gr:FF} in the finite field context) implies that one could not hope for more than codimension $c\sqrt{n}$ in general, even for $\alpha$ close to $1/2$.
+For general sets $A$ of density at least $\alpha$, the best known results \cite{Sa:Greens, CrLaSi:2013} on subspaces in $A-A$ say roughly that $A-A$ contains a subspace of \emph{dimension} at least $\alpha n$, whereas in the bounded VC-dimension-case we instead get a strong upper bound on \emph{codimension}.
+The so-called niveau set example of Ruzsa \cite{Ru:1990}, extended to the finite field setting by Green \cite[Theorem 9.4]{Gr:FF} (see also \cite[Theorem 1.3]{Sa:Greens}), implies that one could not hope for more than codimension $c\sqrt{n}$ in general, even for $\alpha$ close to $1/2$.

-In the non-abelian context, Conant, Pillay and Terry \cite{CoPiTe:2017} recently generalised Theorem \ref{thm:TW} to arbitrary finite groups.
-We make some remarks on this in Section \ref{section:stability}.